Comprehensive Guide to the 100 meters: Records, History, and More

 How Fast Can the Average Person Run 100 meters? | Average time to Run 100 Meters

 It’s hard to say how fast the average person might run the 100 meters.
-Around 15 to 17 seconds is probably a good approximation for people who are reasonably fit.
+Around 15 to 17 seconds is probably a good approximation for reasonably fit people.
 People who are older or who aren’t in shape will likely run significantly slower.

 What is a Good 100m Time? | 100 Meters Race Benchmarks